peterlugtig/peterlugtig.github.io/content/courses/SDA/week12.md

 ##Exercise in class:
 R exercise where we find the answer to a scientific question of interest on incomplete data via multiple imputation with the R package mice.

-##Take Home Exercise (prepare for week 13):
+##Take Home Exercise (prepare for week ):
-Finish the missing data exercises 4-6 on (www.gerkovink.com/sda)
+Finish the missing data exercises